 Arriving home, I started flashing to all the moments I shared with Don.
 He taught my second class at Antioch University in Winter of 2005, Self and Society.
 It was both he and Diane Chiddister who praised my writing capabilities, each encouraging me to pursue the talent.
 Don’s assignment was grueling, requiring thirty-five pages of childhood memories.
 I dove into it with great passion!

-Those pages, forty-two by the time I finished, became the start of my first published book, Reality Therapy: The Influence of Rollercoasters, Religion, and Rock ‘n Roll
+Those pages, forty-two by the time I finished, became the start of my first published book, Reality Therapy: The Influence of Rollercoasters, Religion, and Rock ‘n Roll.

 The following year, I worked with Don on an independent studies course, Lives In Tranition, which produced my third book in a year’s time, On-Going Sagas: A Testimony Of Events.
 When I completed the manuscript, I paid the Yellow Springs post office to accept it over the counter.
 Several days later, I saw Don walking the sidewalk as I was slowly cruising by.
 I yelled a greeting out the open window, and heard Don yell back, “Good job!”